Ishu-Choubey/Weather-App/README.md

-# Weather-App
+# Weather-Website
-App which tells about the weather of any place
+Website which tells about the weather of any place